jdiwnab/OrbitSim/Readme.md

 The code supports a 3D simulation, but display an input are limited to 2 dimentions at this time.

 By default, new objects are created at the distance from the center that was clicked, and given a speed to make a circular orbit, assuming a single star at the center point as the first object.
 Values can be modified to suite, but this seemed like a good estimate to start.

+It is capable of storing the current state into your browser's Local Storage, or exporting to a JSON file.
+You can then choose to load the state or setup from either the last local store, or a selected JSON file.
+State loads all the history and places the object at the last location.
+Setup loads the objects and places them in their initial locations without history.
+Note that no data is sent for either local storage or file storage to a remote server.
+All remains local to your browser.